ruidovacio/cybertarot/README.md

 # cybertarot
-Readings of tarot in cards in different spreads with interpretations available.
+Readings of tarot in cards in different spreads with interpretations available, while trying to focus on the aesthetic and historical aspect of the cards.

 Pretty much still WIP.